Raymon-Lange/Tetris/README.md

-Certainly!
-Here's an updated version of the README file that includes instructions for installing `pygame-ce`:

 ```
 # Tetris

 This is a Tetris game implemented in Python.
+The goal of the application is use the Gymnasium start learning how to build a AI agent with a focus on reinforcement learning.

+Gymnasium is an open source Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments.

 ## Installation